Alekla0126/Card_Fraud_Detection/README.md

 ## To do

+The system uses a database to store user data and credit card information.
+For this project, we have generated synthetic data using the Sparkov Data Generation tool developed by B. Harris [1].
+In addition, we have used a publicly available dataset of phishing URLs from Kaggle, developed by A. Mahmoud [2], to train our prediction model.

+The database is implemented using SQLite, a lightweight and easy-to-use relational database management system.
+The database schema is designed using Object Relational Mapping (ORM) principles to allow for easy integration with the Domain layer of the system.

+The database schema includes tables for storing user information, credit card information, and predicted results.
+The user table includes fields for storing user ID, name, and email.
+The credit card table includes fields for storing credit card number, expiration date, and CVV.
+The predicted results table includes fields for storing the URL, prediction result, and timestamp.

+Overall, the use of a database allows for efficient storage and retrieval of user data and predictions, making the system more scalable and maintainable.

+References:

+[1] Harris, B. "Sparkov Data Generation."
+GitHub, 03-May-2023.
+[Online].
+Available: https://github.com/namebrandon/Sparkov_Data_Generation.

+[2] Mahmoud, A. "Phishing URL Detection."
+Kaggle, 03-May-2023.
+[Online].
+Available: https://www.kaggle.com/code/ahmedxmahmoud/phishing-url-detection/input.

+## To do

 All your files and folders are presented as a tree in the file explorer.
 You can switch from one to another by clicking a file in the tree.

 ## Installation